 |Outdoors||Balcony or terrace, Private garden, BBQ|

 The property is generously laid out with a traditional hand painted kitchen with seating for 6/8 at the table.
-Kitchen is serviced by a gas hob along with oven, & cast iron stove.
+Kitchen is serviced by a counter top ceramic electric hob & built in oven.

-There are two separate lounge areas both serviced with t.v.& dvd facilities.
+The lounge area is serviced with satellite TV & DVD facilities.
 The adult lounge has an open log fire with cast iron surround & comfortable seating for 6.
-The children's den has seating for 4 along with a PS2 & games.
+The children's upstairs den has seating for 4 along with a PlayStation 2 & games.